 The construction industry is always working towards improvement, with new machines and techniques being introduced almost every day.
-These advances have driven the development of a material which is proving to be extraordinarily convenient.
+These advances have driven the development of a material which is proving to be extraordinarily convenient, self-healing concrete.

 Self-healing concrete is currently one of the many materials in construction that is increasingly high in demand.
 Despite concrete’s outstanding strength and durability, cracks and breakages are constantly appearing in the layout, either from the setting stage or from incidents which occur years into the future.

 The usage of self-healing concrete is a cost-effective way of preserving materials and prolonging life expectancy of both pavements and roads.
 This new material can fight against the industry’s short-term restrictions, with a solution of laying ‘unbreakable’ concrete and even covering the gaps in the concrete which has aged over time.

 Ghent University in Belgium has studied various methods of self-healing concrete, which includes the manipulation of using microgels, a substance which can endure the pressure for up to 100 years post-application.
 This gel can address the collateral effects of internal curing, further hydration and the precipitation of calcium carbonate.
 As water enters the gaps, the gel is triggered and the particles inside begin to swell and heal the crack.